Stuycs-K/final-project-8-chena-dangelov/WORKLOG.md

 Today I further implemented difficulties into our program.
 More specifically, I added a more user friendly way to toggle between difficulties.
 Now instead of having to press specific keys, it is easier for players to switch between game modes.
 In addition, I fixed some errors regarding difficulties that include allowing users to change difficulties in midst of a game, and resetting time everytime difficulty is changed.
 Moreover, I also added some additional comments to help outline what is happening in our code.
 On top of this, today I modified how endScreen() method works.
 Instead of placing winner/loser text on the top left hand corner, that text has been moved to the top right hand corner.

+### 6/1/23

+Today I spent half an hour testing all the features of the game to ensure that everything functions as it should.
+And from my tests, I found some parts of our program that needed modification.
+These modifications included changing the background color of the timer to have it blend in with the heading, and deleting unnecessary comments.
+In addition, I realized that there was an error in best time settings.
+I had it so that best time simply displayed when we revealed our debug program.
+However, best time is not displayed otherwise after winning a game.
+I changed that.
+I also made best time into three different variables, easyBestTime mediumBestTime and hardBestTime, so that based off of difficulty, there would be a different best time.

 ## Vincent D'Angelo